Do you know the main problem with content optimization tools?

 This extension also breaks down hreflang data, which is needed when you are targeting other regions and languages.

 This is a great way to profile your on-page SEO.

 Extension #10: SEOquake

 Need a simple way to get an extensive overview of your website?
-SEOquake can help you out.
+SEOquake does just that.

-SEO Chrome extension provides a comprehensive overview of things like your Alexa rank, indexing information for Google, Bing, and your SEMrush rank.
+This is one of the best SEO Chrome extensions if you want a comprehensive overview of things like your Alexa rank, indexing information for Google, Bing, and your SEMrush rank.

 From there, you can dive into specific reports such as a density or diagnosis report.

 The density report breaks down the keyword density on any given page.